If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Seamus and Dean shared a glance and trailed after him.

 ‘Did you try and put your name in?’
 Hermione asked.

 ‘No,’ Harry said.
 ‘I’ve been trying to perfect my butterfly summoning spell.’

 ‘That’s really advanced transfiguration, Harry.’
 Hermione patted him on the arm.
-‘You shouldn’t be trying it for another year at leas, really.
-I’m only starting to read about it now and probably won’t be able to do it until Christmas.
+‘You shouldn’t be trying it for another year at least, really.
+I’m only starting to read about it now and probably won’t be able to do it until Christmas or the Spring.
 I’m really impressed you managed to conjure anything at all.’

-Harry tried to muster a smile, but only managed to steal Riddle’s bright, insincere cheer.
+Harry tried to muster a smile, managing to borrow Riddle’s bright, insincere cheer.
 ‘Thanks, Hermione.’

 Love this fanfic remaste and very keen to read your other work but the chapters flowing in the wrong order is incredibly annoying.
 I have the fanfic website open still just to find the right chapters, I have no idea how I’d manage with your original stuff if it’s also out of order.
 Love your writing though!

 I know its the point your trying to make but I fucking hate Hermione….